brandon-m-wang/cs198-75/src/web-hw/hw2.md

   - type: phs
     partheader: "Part 1: Creating a Counter"
   - type: ps
+    paragraph: "Your HTML files are in the root directory of your application.
+      \"bored.html\" is going to be an application later on in the homework,
-    paragraph: "In this part, you'll be creating a simple counter application with three main features: a button to +1, a button to -1, and the number displayed depending on the button presses."
+      \"index.html\" is your landing page which just has two sections for your to optionally explain what this project is and how you built it.
+Navigate to \"playground.html.\" In this part, you'll be creating a simple counter application with three main features: a button to +1, a button to -1, and the number displayed depending on the button presses."
   - type: ps
     paragraph: First things first, you'll need to define the relevant elements in the DOM with HTML.
 Use an <mark><code>h1</code></mark> tag to hold the